 Join the conversation at the 2019 Summer Study with your ideas, experiences, and vision to make energy efficiency easy and enticing!

-Industrial efficiency means different things to different organizations.
-However, we believe it plays an integral role in building a sustainable future.
+We believe industrial efficiency plays an integral role in building a sustainable future.
 The key: empowered people.
-By addressing challenges with smart policies and processes, we can enable and inspire them to take action that will accelerate our journey.
+By laying a solid foundation with smart policies and addressing challenges with new processes and designs, we can enable and inspire them to take action that will accelerate our journey.

 - People - Empowering people to envision the future

 - Policy - Establishing policy to launch the future

 - Process - Enhancing processes to power the future